High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 It could be that Google Analytics is set up incorrectly.

-Bear in mind that this can often reflect in very low bounce.
+Bear in mind that this can often reflect a very low bounce.

 Bounce Rate Offender 2: Landing Pages Or Single Page Site